 7. Choosing the Most Appropriate Consensus Protocol

 The goal of Proof of Work is to protect against cyber-attacks like DDoS or Distributed Denial-of-Service attacks.
-The agreement in this consensus system is based on the amount of cryptocurrency held by miners or the ‘weight’ of their coin.
+The agreement in this consensus system is based on the amount of cryptocurrency held by miners or the ‘weight’ of their coins.

 In most Proof of Stake implementations, the miner must validate block transactions based on the number of coins they own.
 This consensus protocol ensures that transactions are approved.
 A miner’s ability to create more blocks is proportional to the amount of cryptocurrency in their possession.